 Get the results you’re looking for.

 Many people ask me how long it will take to feel better once they start receiving Matrix Repatterning.
-This is difficult to anwer without fully assessing a person, but as a general rule, Matrix Repatterning can restore a person’s function, and drastically reduce their pain within 8-12 treatments.
+This is difficult to answer without fully assessing a person, but as a general rule, Matrix Repatterning can significantly restore function, and greatly reduce one’s pain within 8-12 treatments.
 For some people, I’ll need to extend treatment beyond 12 sessions to get the results they are looking for.
 The good news is that there’s an end in sight.
 Once treatment is completed, follow-up appointments are booked as the need arises.
 Many people experience lasting pain relief, and do not require ongoing monthly maintenance treatments.

 A recommendation to new clients.

 For first time clients, I recommend booking 6-8 treatments.
 Ideally appointments are spaced one week apart, but if need be, appointments can be spaced farther apart to suit your needs.
 My schedule books two months in advance and if one waits until their initial appointment to book a follow-up, they will have to wait another two months to get in.
 There is no obligation to keep all of your booked treatments.
-If you find that Matrix Repatternig isn’t right for you, it’s easy to cancel those booked appointments.
+If you find that Matrix Repatterning isn’t right for you, it’s easy to cancel those booked appointments.

 Who can benefit?